Online Learning

 6. Students 4 or more credits deficit for graduation.

-Students enrolled in Graduation Alliance may not participate in Mason High School athletics.
+A completed PDF DocumentOnline Learning Agreement and an PDF DocumentVirtual Learning Contract are required for referral.
+Students enrolled in Graduation Alliance are expected to complete two courses per month to continue enrollment.
+Parents can monitor their student's progress through a secure portal.
+Graduation Alliance students may not participate in Mason High School athletics.
 Students may participate in Mason High School sponsored extracurricular activities and events with prior administrative approval.
-Students who have successfully met graduation requirements through Graduation alliance must have all credit recovery completed by 3:00 p.m. on the Monday prior to commencement in order to participate in Mason High School commencement ceremonies.
-Student grades will be listed on the transcript but will not count toward the student's grade point average.
+Students who have successfully met graduation requirements through Graduation Alliance must have all credit recovery completed by 3:00 p.m. on the Monday prior to commencement in order to participate in Mason High School commencement ceremonies.
+Student grades will be listed on the transcript and will count toward the student's grade point average.
 All students who participate in Graduation Alliance, and complete their graduation requirements while enrolled, will receive a Mason High School diploma.